thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 <img src="images/Capture24.png" alt="drawing" width="500"/>

 - Choose your new VM and Click _Start_ to turn on the virtual machine.
-The initial boot is an involved process.
+The initial boot may take 15 to 30 minutes.

 #### Choose the installation media